 While dedicated servers can be a more expensive option, particularly for companies with limited needs, they provide security and reliability benefits that can make it worthwhile.

 Security of Shared vs Dedicated Servers

 Let’s say your website is hosted on a shared server, along with a bunch of other websites.
 For the sake of this example, let’s also presume that you are exceptionally diligent.
 All of your software and plugins are always updated as soon as possible, you have strong passwords, two-factor authentication, and suitable access control policies.
 You have regular security audits, and any issues that pop up are immediately rectified.
 Your site is essentially Fort Knox.

 But what about the sites that you share your server with?

 You have no control over them, and can’t make sure that they take all of the same security precautions that your organization does.

 Well, that’s their problem, right?

 It is, but it could very easily become your problem as well.
 There are a number of situations in which things could go badly for your organization as well.

 - One or more of the other websites may be highly vulnerable.
-Whether through neglecting their updates or other poor security practices, they may be easy to compromise.
+Whether through neglecting their updates or other poor security practices, they may be easy to infiltrate.
 If hackers can compromise one site on the server, it can give them a window into the others.
 This means that sharing a server significantly increases your own risk of data breaches.
 Cybercriminals may even target your site deliberately by looking up others that share the same IP address.